Article

 Diversifying, spreading your money between different investments and asset classes, can lead to a less bumpy ride for your portfolio.
 If some of your investments are performing poorly, others could be making up for it, and it’s usually too late to change things amid market-moving news.

 Diversification also shouldn’t be taken for granted.
 Portfolios can become out of kilter over time as the values of asset classes rise or fall at different rates.
-You may find that certain stocks, funds, or asset classes have outperformed and account for a larger percentage over time.
+You may find that certain stocks, funds, or asset classes have outperformed better than others and account for a larger percentage of your portfolio.
 It can be prudent to reduce exposure to these areas and redistribute to others to maintain an appropriate level of diversification and risk.

-Just as many of us might have put on a little weight over Christmas, portfolios may have been swelled by exposure to the tech heavyweights (or the US more generally) in the run up to the year end.
-Trimming back may be sensible, especially if 2024 turns out to be a year when stock market performance is broader based.
+Just as many of us might put on a little weight over Christmas, portfolios may have been swelled by exposure to the tech heavyweights (or the US more generally) over the course of this year.
+Trimming back may be sensible for prudent risk management, or if 2025 turns out to be a year when stock market performance is broader based.

 3. Take a second look at bonds